Weaver, Burkoff, and Hancock's Criminal Procedure: A Contemporary Approach, 2d

-As with other books in the Interactive Casebook series, an accompanying digital version allows students immediate access to the full text of cited cases, statutes, articles, and other materials in the Westlaw database.
+As with other books in the Interactive Casebook Series, an accompanying electronic version allows students immediate access to the full text of cited cases, statutes, articles, and other materials in the Westlaw database.

 Spin-off titles also available:

-Criminal Procedure: Adjudicative, A Contemporary Approach
+Criminal Procedure: Adjudicative, A Contemporary Approach, 2d

 This book includes chapters 3, and 9-23 of the main volume.

-Criminal Procedure: Investigative, A Contemporary Approach
+Criminal Procedure: Investigative, A Contemporary Approach, 2d

 This book includes chapters 1-8 of the main volume.